 - Heat 2 tablespoons of olive oil in a skillet over medium heat.
 Sear the sausages until they develop a golden-brown crust, about 5-7 minutes.
 Remove the sausages from the skillet and set them aside.

 - In the same skillet, add more olive oil if needed.
-Add the bell peppers and onion, season with a pinch of salt, and cook until they are slightly charred and tender, about 5-6 minutes.
-Add the garlic and cook for an additional 1 minute, until fragrant.
+Add the bell peppers and onion, season with Italian seasoning, and cook for 5-6 minutes, stirring occasionally, until they are slightly charred and tender.
+Add the garlic and cook for 1 minute, until fragrant.

 - Pour in the white wine and chicken broth, scraping up any browned bits from the bottom of the skillet.
-Bring to a boil and let the liquids reduce by half, about 5 minutes.
+Bring to a boil and let the liquids reduce, about 3 to 5 minutes.

 - Return the sausages to the skillet, nestling them among the peppers.
-Sprinkle with Italian seasoning.
-Reduce the heat to low, cover, and simmer until the sausages are cooked through and reach an internal temperature of 165°F, about 6-8 minutes.
+Reduce the heat to low, cover, and simmer until the sausages are cooked through and reach an internal temperature of 165ยฐF, about 6-8 minutes.

 - Adjust seasoning with salt and pepper to taste before serving.